-Students who have: 1) been admitted to candidacy, 2) completed all required course work, and 3) have satisfied the residency requirement of 135 units are required to register for TGR status.
+Students who have:

+- 1) been admitted to candidacy, - 2) completed all required course work, and

+3) have satisfied the residency requirement of 135 units are required to register for TGR status.
 Under TGR, tuition fees are substantially reduced.

-Students registered in TGR status must enroll each quarter in a TGR course (course #802 for doctoral programs) in the Biochemistry department, with their advisor as the instructor, and for 0 units.
+Students registered in TGR status must enroll each quarter in BIOC 802 - TGR Dissertation, with their advisor as the instructor, and for 0 units.